Skip to content

 If you are denied, delayed, or ignored

 Ask for the reason in writing when possible.
-If the issue is a public benefit, ask about appeal rights, deadlines, missing documents, and whether you can speak to a supervisor.
-If the issue is rent, eviction, custody, safety, or benefits loss, contact legal aid as early as you can.
+If the problem is a public benefit, ask about appeal rights, missing documents, supervisor review, and deadlines.
+Do not miss an appeal deadline because you are waiting for a return call.

 Phone scripts you can use